baochau1212/m2-set-up/README.md

 The following sections have additional information about the purpose of each component, how to install it, and alternative configurations.

+## R
+R is a _statistical programming_ language optimized for working with data.
+It provides a variety of built-in functionalities for analyzing data (statistics, machine learning), building graphics (static and interactive), and sharing results (via pdf or online).
+In order to run R on your computer, you'll need to install the R programming language.
+This is most easily done by following the link to the download page for you operating system([mac](https://cran.r-project.org/bin/macosx/), [windows](https://cran.r-project.org/bin/windows/base/)).
+Once you've downloaded and installed the programming language, you will be able to computer will be able to execute R code (and you'll be able to instruct your computer to run R code in a variety of ways).

 ## RStudio
-The primary programming language we will use throughout the course is R. It's a very powerful statistical programming language that is built to work well with large and diverse datasets.
+As noted above, the primary programming language we will use throughout the course is R. It's a very powerful statistical programming language that is built to work well with large and diverse datasets.
 While you are able to execute R scripts without an interface, the RStudio interface provides a wonderful way to engage with the R language.

 To download the RStudio program, select the installer for your operating system at this [link](https://www.rstudio.com/products/rstudio/download3/).
 Make sure to scroll down to download a **free** version of RStudio: